+* At least 1 year in US databases or 3 years in UK databases

 Extra information

 Useful citations:

 Ambagtsheer RC, Beilby J, Dabravolskaj J, Abbasi M, Archibald MM, Dent E. Application of an electronic Frailty Index in Australian primary care: data quality and feasibility assessment.
 Aging Clin Exp Res.
 2019 May;31(5):653-660. doi: 10.1007/s40520-018-1023-9.
 Epub 2018 Aug 21.
 PMID: 30132204. = There was significant variation with respect to time taken to extract the required data items for the eFI.
 There was a moderate positive correlation between time (minutes) and the eFI score, (r = 0.54, P = < 0.01), indicating that the higher the frailty score, the longer it took to extract the data from the record.
 The median extraction time per record was 8 min (range 5–20 min).
 Almost half of all records (n = 27, 45.0%) were deemed easy to extract, with a further 40% (n = 24) perceived to be of neutral difficulty.
 In contrast, 15% (n = 9) were judged difficult to extract.
 Most commonly, the eFI data were perceived as difficult to extract when there were either many problems listed within the patient record, and/or where the majority of items were located other than on the summary problem list for the patient, as indicated by free text commentary entered by the nurse.